UPPMAX/ticket_296259/README.md

 java -jar $PICARD ValidateSamFile --INPUT user_filename.bam
 ```

+- [ ] What is the history of the BAM file?
+Goal: reproduce problem on public BAM file
 - [ ] I've creates an Issue at VarTrix: [Help find problematic file with error 'Failed to seek to offset'](https://github.com/10XGenomics/vartrix/issues/124)

 ### Solution